roovo/obsidian-card-board/README.md

 # Obsidian CardBoard Plugin

-A plugin for the (most wonderful) [Obsidian](https://obsidian.md/) which collates tasks from all your notes and displays them on a Kanban-style board.
+A plugin for the (most wonderful) [Obsidian](https://obsidian.md/) which collates tasks from all your notes and displays them on a kanban-style board.

 ![date based board screenshot](/images/dateBoard.png?raw=true)